Zauberstuhl/KindergartenBot-golang/README.md

-# KindergartenBot-golang
+# KindergartenBot
- A Telegram Bot
+ A Telegram Bot in GO \m/

 ## Configuration

 Copy the example file

     cp config.json.example config.json

 and add the correct api token!